MichaelWWD/WarenextWebAutomation/README.md

 # WarenextWebAutomation
-Automated scripts for the Warenext web application
+Automation scripts for the Warenext web application
 4 Features Automated